1,177 total views, 20 views today

-ROCKVILLE – Montgomery County Police Chief Tom Manger announced he will be retiring in April after serving in his role for 15 years.
+ROCKVILLE – Montgomery County Police Chief Tom Manger announced he will be retiring in April.

 The county officer made it official on Jan.
 30, completing a plan he had since former County Executive Ike Leggett had finished his second term in office.
 Manger has agreed to help new County Executive Marc Elrich with finding or initiating the search for a new police chief.
-Prior to working for the county, he worked as chief of a county police department in Virginia and will retire after working as a police officer for 42 years.
+He worked as chief of a county police department in Virginia and will retire after working as a police officer for 42 years (15 years in Montgomery County).

 “My plans are to stay engaged with my community and my profession,” Manger said.
 “As the Major Cities Chiefs Association is expanding its legislative agenda in our nation’s capital, I have been asked to lead that team.”